Ostrich & Emu

 - American Ostrich Association - Membership organization that provides information about the industry and promotes products..

-- Commercial Ostrich Production - Economics, World Ostrich Association, 2003.
+- Analysis of the Ostrich Industry - World Ostrich Association, 2014.

 - Oklahoma State Ostrich Book - Introductory information on the various aspects of ratite production.